0

 Soho - 58 Brewer St, London W1F 9TL

 Kiln is from the same people behind The Smoking Goat and is focused around simple, yet sophisticated, Thai cooking.
-It's built up a devoted following, with a predominantly counter dining offering, and was voted best restaurant in the country at the National Restaurant Awards a few years back.
-It packs a big punch for its size.
+It's built up a devoted following, with a predominantly counter dining offering, and has topped the National Restaurant Awards top 100 list.
+It packs a big punch for its size and is one of the liveliest counter dining scenes in Soho.

 More about Kiln